srish-kumar/serverless-microservice/README.md

     }
 }
 ```
-2. To execute our API from local machine, we are going to use Postman and Curl command.
+2. To execute our API from local machine, we are going to use Postman or Curl command.
 You can choose either method based on your convenience and familiarity.
     * To run this from Postman, select "POST" , paste the API invoke url.
 Then under "Body" select "raw" and paste the above JSON.
 Click "Send".
 API should execute and return "HTTPStatusCode" 200.

     ![Execute from Postman](./images/create-from-postman.jpg)